Table of Contents

 Melia azedarach is rich in medicinal properties.
-The Rootbark & Fruit are considered astringent, tonic, antiperiodic.
-The Stembark is bitter, tonic, astringent, antiperiodic, vermifuge and the Fruit is purgative, emollient and anthelmintic.
-Leaf has discutient and anthelmintic action.
-Seed Oil is stimulant, insecticide and antiseptic.
+The Rootbark & Fruit are considered astringent, Tonic, antiperiodic.
+The Stembark is bitter, Tonic, astringent, antiperiodic, vermifuge and the Fruit is purgative, emollient and anthelmintic.
+The leaf has discutient and anthelmintic action.
+Seed Oil is stimulant, insecticide, and antiseptic.

 Below is given medicinal properties along with the meaning.

 - Analgesic: Acting to relieve pain.

 - Anthelmintic: Antiparasitic, expel parasitic worms (helminths) and other internal parasites from the body.
 Aqueous and alcoholic extracts of leaves showed significant anthelmintic activity against tapeworms and hookworms, the aqueous extract is more effective.

 - Antibacterial: Seed Oil show antibacterial action.

 - Antifertility: It has been reported that sperm motility and daily sperm production was significantly reduced in rats fed with Melia azedarach.

 - Antilithic: Preventing the formation of calculi or promoting their dissolution.

 - Antiseptic: Antiseptic: Capable of preventing infection by inhibiting the growth of infectious agents.